kukuu/AGILITY/white-paper/ProjectManagement.md

 9. Formally "kick off" your projects
 Your first project meeting is an opportunity to share your plan for leading the project to a successful completion.
 You should take advantage of this one-time chance to energize the group, set proper expectations, and establish guidelines that will help you complete the project on time and within budget.

-When it comes to team meetings, always have an agenda!10.
-Hold regular team meetings Team meetings don't have to be useless, dull, and never-ending.
+When it comes to team meetings, always have an agenda!

+10. Hold regular team meetings
+Team meetings don't have to be useless, dull, and never-ending.
 You can distribute information, solicit feedback, set timelines, line up resources, and update all your stakeholders in just a few minutes, something that would take days to accomplish in email or one-on-one.
 If you're only going to remember three things about effective meetings, note the following:

 Always have an agenda.
 Stay on track (this is not the time for you to give your colleagues a "play-by-play" of your son's weekend soccer tournament).
 Following the meeting, email everyone the key takeaways and decisions to avoid possible misunderstandings.

 11. Don't be afraid of what might go wrong
 A proactive project manager tries to resolve potential problems before they happen by developing a risk management plan.
 Yet, not all issues can be foreseen and the unlikely can occur — so don't be afraid of what might go wrong!
 Some things are simply out of your control, and you will inevitably make mistakes in your career.
 The key is to learn from your mistakes by understanding what didn't work and how you can improve upon it the next time around.